 A design brief starts by explaining why a new design is necessary.
 This includes how the design will benefit the target audience, how it will move the brand voice forward, and how it will fit in with the larger competitor landscape.
 The designer uses this information to write out the goals and objectives for the upcoming project.

 Finally, the brief includes project details, deliverables, budget, timelines, and scope so that everyone has the same expectations.
-Design briefs are great for keeping both client and design teams aligned.Try Asana for creative production
+Design briefs are great for keeping both client and design teams aligned.Create a bill of materials template

 If you’ve never created one before, a design brief might seem a lot like a creative brief.
 Overall, a design brief handles more of the preproduction and business side of the project, while the creative brief tackles the innovative execution.